Natalya11444/poa-monitor-ui/README.md

 cd poa-monitor-ui
 npm install
 ```
+4.Rename <code>.env-sample</code> file to the <code>.env</code>. <br>
-4.Specify domain name of the deployed poa-network-monitor int the .env file.
+Specify domain name of the deployed poa-network-monitor int the .env file.
 Port number can be changed there too.
 <h3>Run</h3>

 ```sh